Conference: "From boiling water to a galloping trot: how can universal signs help us anticipate sudden changes?" Thursdays at UM

 • Location:

-Conference moderated by Julien Lagarde, Senior Lecturer at the UFR STAPS, EuroMov Laboratory, University of Montpellier.
+Lecture led by Julien Lagarde, Associate Professor at the UFR STAPS, EuroMov Laboratory at the University of Montpellier

-What do boiling water, an epileptic seizure, walking becoming running or the extinction of an animal species have in common?
-All these changes are abrupt, occurring in very different situations, yet they share many common features.
-They are referred to as critical, sudden phenomena that seem elusive and unpredictable.
+What do boiling water, an epileptic seizure, walking turning into running, and the disappearance of an animal species have in common?
+All these changes are abrupt, occur in very different situations, and yet they share many similarities.
+They are referred to as critical phenomena, sudden events that seem elusive and unpredictable.

-However, whether we're talking about physical, non-living phenomena, or biological, animate ones, these abrupt changes are signaled by early warning signs.
-These anticipatory clues are universal and common to the very diverse systems in which they appear.
+However, whether these phenomena are physical, non-living, or biological and animate, these sudden changes are signaled by warning signs.
+These anticipatory indicators are universal and common to the wide variety of systems in which they appear.

-Through numerous examples of this type of change, encountered in human and animal movements, in brain activity or in ecosystems, their astonishing commonalities will be identified.
+Through numerous examples of this type of change, encountered in human and animal movements, brain activity, and ecosystems, their surprising commonalities will be identified.

 UM Thursdays

 They will take place once a month.
-Variety of themes / variety of venues: these events are designed as a journey through the UM's components, so that everyone can discover and exchange ideas on university themes that are accessible to all.
+With a variety of topics and venues, these events are designed as a journey through the different parts of the UM, so that everyone can discover and discuss academic topics that are accessible to all.